 About the Speaker

-Ajit has been a travel medicine provider since 2013.
+Ajit Johal has been a travel medicine provider since 2013.
 He obtained his Certificate in Travel Health (CTH) from International Society of Travel Medicine in 2014.
 After in which he continued to grow his travel medicine services.
 In 2015 he created “travel rx”, a successful pharmacy based travel health service.
-Ajit is also a clinical instructor for the University of British Columbia Faculty of Pharmaceutical Sciences Program.
+Johal is also a clinical instructor for the University of British Columbia Faculty of Pharmaceutical Sciences Program.
 He is the course coordinator for Pharmacy 450b, the first elective course in Travel Medicine available in Canada for pharmacy students

 This event is complimentary to members.
 The fee for non-members is $50.